-- Justices of the Peace Act 1361 gives courts the power to bind over offenders to keep the peace.
+- Justices of the Peace Act 1361, which gives Courts the power to bind over offenders to keep the peace.

-- Under section 1(7) of the Justices of the Peace Act 1968 the court can bind over a person "who or whose case" is before the court.
+- Section 1(7) of the Justices of the Peace Act 1968, from which the Court can bind over a person "who or whose case" is before the Court.
 Therefore, following conviction, a bind over can be made in addition to any other penalty imposed.

-- Under Section 150 of the PCC(S)A 2000 the court can bind over a parent/guardian of a convicted youth to take proper care and exercise proper control.
+- Section 150 of the PCC(S)A 2000, from which the Court can bind over a parent/guardian of a convicted youth to take proper care and exercise proper control.

 In addition the Crown Court has specific powers under:

-- Inherent Powers of Justice which gives magistrates power to bind over following arrest at Common Law where a breach of the peace has been committed or is apprehended.
+- Inherent Powers of Justice, which give Magistrates the power to bind over, following arrest at Common Law, where a breach of the peace has been committed or is apprehended.

-- Proceedings are civil in nature, but the burden of proof is "beyond reasonable doubt".
+- Although proceedings are civil in nature, the standard of proof is the criminal standard.

-- No formal complaint is required - the defendant can already be before the court on another charge e.g. assault.
-Where the defendant has been arrested under common law for breach of the peace any "charge" sheet or similar documentation may be treated as a compliant under Section 115 MCA or if read out treated as an oral complaint under Section 115 MCA.
+- No formal complaint is required - the Defendant can already be before the Court on another charge e.g. assault.
+Where the Defendant has been arrested under common law for breach of the peace, any ‘charge’ sheet or similar documentation may be treated as a complaint under Section 115 MCA.

 - There is power to adjourn proceedings.
 There is no power to remand.
-However, if the defendant has failed to appear, a warrant can be issued for his arrest -Section 55(4) MCA.
-Upon arrest the court may remand the defendant -Section 55(5) and Section 115(2) MCA.
+However, if the Defendant has failed to appear, a warrant can be issued for his or her arrest - Section 55(4) MCA.
+Upon arrest, the Court may remand the defendant -Section 55(5) and Section 115(2) MCA.

-- Where a complaint is dismissed an order for costs may be made against the complainant (Section 64 MCA).
-Although the CPS conducts proceedings it is not the complainant so there is no power to award defence costs against the CPS (R v Coventry Magistrates’ Court ex p.
+- Where a complaint is dismissed, an order for costs may be made against the complainant (Section 64 MCA).
+Although the CPS conducts proceedings, it is not the complainant and so there is no power to award defence costs against the CPS (R v Coventry Magistrates’ Court ex p.
 CPS Crim LR 723).

 - A person who has given a witness statement in a case where the Crown has offered no evidence is not "a person who or whose case is before the court" and therefore may not be bound over.

-- In the Crown Court a bind over should be used as an alternative to criminal prosecution only in exceptional circumstances.
-The case must be reviewed in accordance with the Code for Crown Prosecutors and applying the Core Quality Standards.
+- In the Crown Court, a bind over should be used as an alternative to criminal prosecution only in exceptional circumstances.
+The case must be reviewed in accordance with the Code for Crown Prosecutors and applying the Casework Quality Standards.

-- The use of the power to bind over to keep the peace does not depend on a conviction: it may be used against a person who has been acquitted by a jury (but this should be extremely rare) or on appeal. (see R V Sharp 41 Cr.App.R 86; R V Biffen Crim.L.R.111).
+- The use of the power to bind over to keep the peace does not depend on a conviction: it may be used against a person who has been acquitted by a jury (but this should be extremely rare) or on appeal.
+(See R v Sharp 41 Cr.App.R 86; R V Biffen Crim.L.R.111).
 Prosecutors are also reminded of the separate power for Courts to make a restraining order against a person who has been acquitted under section 5A of the Protection from Harassment Act 1997.

-- Section 150(1) of the PCC (S) A 2000 provides that where a child or young person aged under 18 is convicted of an offence, the Court may bind over the patent or guardian to take proper care and exercise proper control.
+- Section 150(1) of the PCC (S) A 2000 provides that where a child or young person aged under 18 is convicted of an offence, the Court may bind over the parent or guardian to take proper care and exercise proper control.

 - The parent or guardian must consent.